Evidence Lead, Evidence and Experimentation

-Kuranda works in the Innovation Skills team as a Learning Services Manager, helping design and deliver the Evidence Masterclass as part of the Alliance for Useful Evidence.
+Kuranda works as the Evidence Lead in the Innovation Skills team helping to design and deliver the Evidence Masterclass as part of the Alliance for Useful Evidence.

 Kuranda has a background in helping to improve both the supply and demand of evidence for decision-making.
 Prior to joining Nesta, she helped manage capacity building initiatives across East Africa, Southeast Asia, and Latin America as part of the Center for Effective Global Action (CEGA), a hub for global development research based at the University of California, Berkeley.
 At CEGA, she oversaw the operations and development of the East Africa Social Science Translation (EASST), a network of institutions and academics dedicated to building regional leadership in the generation of rigorous, policy-relevant research.
 Currently, she is helping develop a textbook on how to improve bureaucratic systems in developing countries.
 She also has previous experience working with community-based development organisations in Costa Rica and Brazil.